Zest-it® Oil paint Dilutant and Brush Cleaner

 |The Zest-it Oil Paint Dilutant and Brush Cleaner is a much safer solvent for oil painters than Gum Turpentine and White Spirit, it has been an excellent replacement for many years.

-It does not contain any Aromatics or CFC's and it is classed as non-flammable, biodegradable with low VOC's and is therefore kinder to the environment.
+It does not contain any Aromatics or CFC's and it is non-flammable, non-toxic and biodegradable with low VOC's and is therefore kinder to the environment.

 It can travel by road, sea and air, therefore an excellent accompaniment if you are going on a painting holiday (depending on the airline).
 It is re-usable, which makes it economical and a little goes a long way.

-Use as a diluent to thin oil paint, oil based ink, oil pastels and wax pencils.
+Use as a diluent to thin oil paint, oil based ink and oil pastels.
+Excellent for blending oil pastel, oil bars and paint sticks, can be used to give a smooth finish.
 Thin oil paint 'as thin as ink' for under-painting a canvas or colouring a surface.

 It is an excellent solvent for Gum Damar and other resin for making varnish.
 You may have read that only turpentine will dissolve these resins, this has not been the case for many years, so you can use it to make your own varnish if you wish.

 Use it to make a medium by mixing with Linseed Stand Oil and Cold Pressed Linseed Oil.
-Your painting medium will be easier to make-up if you add the Oil to the solvent and not the other way round.
 Linseed oils are very viscous and it takes a decent amount of 'agitation' for the two products to mix together thoroughly.